J-Sanderson/100-days-of-code/log-round2.md

 Not much else to do until I get the flickering sorted so I've started reading up on D3 using [this tutorial set](http://alignedleft.com/tutorials/d3/) in preperation for the next set of challenges.

+Later on: managed to get to a system with Firefox and fixed the inability to move bug.
+One of those stupid errors where you used the wrong variable name again...

 **Thoughts:** I really hope I don't need to rewrite anything big!
 I was so happy I had things working...

 ### Day 34: March 16 2018